ovmuller/TRIPpy/README.md

 - Müller, O. V., P. C. McGuire, P. L. Vidale, E. Hawkins: River flow in the near future: a global perspective in the context of a high-emission climate change scenario.
 Under revision in HESS.

+## Acknowledgements

+I would like to thank the following colleagues, whose comments and feedback have contributed to the better development of TRIPpy.

+- Leandro Sgroi
+- Patrick McGuire
+- Pier Luigi Vidale
+- Benoît Vannière
+- Reinhard Schiemann